wgalbraith/280/docs_student/linear-graphs.md

 # Regression

-If you have data and you want the computer to find the best slope, you use a technique called regression.[Check out Desmos](https://help.desmos.com/hc/en-us/articles/4406972958733-Regressions) for a nice interface.
+If you have data and you want the computer to find the best slope, you use a technique called regression.
+[Check out Desmos](https://help.desmos.com/hc/en-us/articles/4406972958733-Regressions) for a nice interface.
 - In most graphs, there is an option to show the trendline and display the equation of the trendline
-- You can also show $r$ which is a measure of how closely the data matches the trendline
 - There are also functions for the slope and intercept that you can use without a graph